-Clearly, IIoT is going forward with too many organizations in critical need of a sustainable security strategy.
+IoT is going forward with too many organizations in critical need of a sustainable security strategy.

 Time to Freshen up your IoT Deployments

-Big challenges are Tough to Overcome Alone
+Big Challenges are Tough to Overcome Alone.

-Indeed, “Horus HSM by Atos is suitable for all industrial sectors” as “it complies with the latest IoT security protocols such as LwM2M 1.1 OSCORE for machine-to-machine communications and device management in industrial IoT,” says David Leporini, IoT Security Director at Atos.
+Indeed, “Horus HSM by Atos is suitable for all industrial sectors” as “it complies with the latest IoT security protocols such as LwM2M 1.1, OSCORE for machine-to-machine communications, and device management in industrial IoT,” says David Leporini, IoT Security Director at Atos.

-Key to assuring secure interoperability in a world where tomorrow’s IIoT needs are unknown will be leveraging open standards like OSCORE LwM2M 1.1.
+The key to assuring secure interoperability in a world where tomorrow’s IIoT needs are unknown will be leveraging open standards like OSCORE LwM2M 1.1.

 OSCORE LwM2M 1.1: Foundational Services for Sustainable IIoT

 “These protocols are a standard within the IoT world,” says David Navarro, CPO & co-founder of IoTerop and Wakaama Principal Maintainer.
-“They ensure that device authentication is used prior to a new sensor admission onto the IoT network and communications between all the IoT elements is secure (thanks to cryptology mechanisms) using light but powerful cryptographic algorithms,” he adds.
+“They ensure that device authentication is used before a new sensor admission onto the IoT network and communications between all the IoT elements is secure (thanks to cryptology mechanisms) using light but powerful cryptographic algorithms,” he adds.